 Late submissions will not be accepted for any reason.
-While late submissions will not be accepted, RWJF may choose, at its sole discretion, to extend the application deadline for all applicants.
-Such extensions generally will be granted only in the event of: (1) a verified issue with the RWJF application system that prevented completion and submission of applications; or (2) a disaster, emergency, or significant internet outage that affects one or more regions.
+While late submissions will not be accepted, RWJF may choose, at its sole discretion, to extend the proposal deadline for all applicants.
+Such extensions generally will be granted only in the event of: (1) a verified issue with the RWJF proposal system that prevented completion and submission of proposals; or (2) a disaster, emergency, or significant internet outage that affects one or more regions.
 For purposes of this policy, a region is generally considered to be one or more states.
 RWJF strives to give all applicants any support needed to successfully submit their proposal prior to the deadline.
 Submission is defined as all sections completed, marked finished, the proposal "submit" button used, and the proposal status shows "Submitted."
-If the deadline is extended for any reason, the extension will be posted on the Funding Opportunities page at rwjf.org.
-In addition, an email will be sent to all individuals that have started an application in the RWJF online system.
+If the deadline is extended for any reason, the extension will be posted on the funding opportunity page at rwif.org.
+In addition, an email will be sent to all individuals that have started a proposal in the RWJF online system.